ResearchComputing/Documentation/docs/getting_started/faq.md

 Once you have verified your identity, follow the instructions provided by Duo to add your device.

-If you cannot authenticate your account (e.g. do not have your old device), contact <rc-help@colorado.edu> for further assistance.
+If you cannot authenticate your account (e.g. do not have your old device), we suggest reviewing the [Duo FAQ page](https://oit.colorado.edu/services/identity-access-management/multi-factor-remote-access/faq) or contacting <oithelp@colorado.edu>.

 ::::